NotDonzo/kubernetes/README.md

 sudo systemctl enable kubelet
 ```

----

 ## Step 5: Initialize Kubernetes Control Plane

-Run this on your primary master node to start the control plane, pointing to the load balancer IP:
+On the main master node, start the control plane with this command:

 ```sh
 sudo kubeadm init --control-plane-endpoint "192.168.2.10:6443" --upload-certs --pod-network-cidr=192.168.0.0/16
 ```

-Save the output join command for adding more nodes later.
+Make sure to save the join command output by kubeadm for adding other nodes later.

-### Set up kubectl for the admin user
+### Configure kubectl on the main master node

 ```sh
 mkdir -p $HOME/.kube